Berlinale & EFM Participation Guidelines

 Persons under the age of 18 are not eligible for accreditation or EFM registration.

-Upon request, companies and institutions can make collective payments for their employees/representatives via bank transfer.
+Upon prior arrangement, companies and institutions can make a collective payment for their employees/representatives via bank transfer.

 An Online Market Badge cannot be cancelled once payment has been made.